-- the impact of Israel's political, economic and military instability on our research and development facilities and suppliers in the region. - royalty and other payments to the Israeli government as required by certain research and development grant terms. - the difficulties associated with enforcing a foreign court's judgment and serving process in a foreign jurisdiction. - the impact of potential patent litigation.
+- the impact of Israel's political, economic and military instability, including the ongoing war between Israel and the terrorist organizations in the Gaza Strip, on our research and development facilities and suppliers in the region. - royalty and other payments to the Israeli government as required by certain research and development grant terms. - the difficulties associated with enforcing a foreign court's judgment and serving process in a foreign jurisdiction. - the impact of potential patent litigation.